In contrast to the excessiveness of mass concrete blocks and towering glass walls, Frei Otto emerged as a poet of space.

 This philosophy wasn’t just poetic—it was profoundly practical.
 In 1964, he founded the Institute for Lightweight Structures (IL) in Stuttgart, now the Institute for Lightweight Structures and Conceptual Design.
 The University of Stuttgart became a hub of interdisciplinary exploration, where scientists and designers collaborated to create sustainable, adaptive solutions.
 Otto’s works were not isolated sculptures but rather systems—frameworks that evolved from and responded to their environment.

-In 2015, Frei Otto became the first posthumous recipient of the Pritzker Architecture Prize for he had passed away in March of this year.
+In 2015, Frei Otto became the first posthumous recipient of the Pritzker Architecture Prize, cementing his place in global architectural history.
 The Pritzker Prize jury recognized this singular devotion to ecological balance and innovation.
 The committee recognized Otto’s "visionary ideas, inquiring mind, belief in freely sharing knowledge and inventions, his collaborative spirit and concern for the careful use of resources".

 Embracing the desert – A poetic vision in the Middle East